 Everybody is wildly over the top and there’s definitely no attempts at subtlety – in fact it would be disappointing if there were.
 There are some flamboyantly inventive touches from director Benji Sperring and in the cinematography of Click Boom Studios, though I couldn’t decide whether the often mismatched voice synching was a deliberate in joke or a piece of poor editing*.
 Devised for performance over the internet I can’t ever see this making it to an actual stage but it’s good to see some specially devised material which embraces the new art form.
 This show is probably a joke that goes on for too long but it’s so wonderfully silly, committed and fun to watch that all can be forgiven.
 In fact (and I’m really really really sorry about this but I just can’t help myself) they definitely get away with murder!

-*So, apparently this may just have been because the file was too large for my internet to cope.
+*So, apparently this may just have been because the file was too large for my internet to cope with.
 In any case I wouldn’t let that put you off as it all becomes part of the fun

 A Killer Party is available until the end of May in 9 episodes via stream.theatre – click here

 To keep up with the blog and all the latest online theatre reviews please click here and choose a follow option